How to escape from quicksand

 When people hear the word quicksand they normally picture some kind of death trap that will suck you under and drown you, but the reality is that quicksand isn’t anywhere near as dangerous as people think.

 Having said that it is still responsible for the deaths of a good number of people, but the vast majority of these didn’t involve drowning in the sand itself.
-The reason its so hard to drown after getting trapped is because quicksand is denser than the human body, which means that the deepest you can possibly sink is normally little past your waist.
+The reason it’s so hard to drown after getting trapped is because quicksand is denser than the human body, which means that the deepest you can possibly sink is normally a little past your waist.

-Most people who have been killed by quicksand have died from some other knock on effect from getting trapped, such as exposure or being trapped in a tidal area, so you can forget the movie effects of being sucked down into a bottomless pit that can swallow a person in seconds.
+Most people who have been killed by quicksand have died from some other knock-on effect from getting trapped, such as exposure or being trapped in a tidal area, so you can forget the movie effects of being sucked down into a bottomless pit that can swallow a person in seconds.

 What is Quicksand